U.D. Leiria: History

 After failing to meet the deadline to register the team in Division Two, Leiria were automatically relegated to the third level.
 Overwhelmed with the task of rebuilding a squad from scratch, the organization hired several players in an attempt to return to the professionals, as a second senior team also begun competing in the Leiria regional leagues, coached by former club player Luís Bilro.

 On 28 June 2013, the UD Leiria SAD was declared bankrupt in a meeting of creditors, which demanded the payment of a debt amounting to €13.5 million, with the Portuguese state abstaining for demanding a debt of over €3.6 million.
 The second senior team that competed in the regional league took the place of the SAD by buying their sports rights for €1,000, with the club returning to the Estádio Dr. Magalhães Pessoa after playing their home matches at other grounds for two seasons.

 In February 2015, at an extraordinary general assembly, UD Leiria would vote for the creation of another SAD, opening doors to the arrival of Alexander Tolstikov, who after João Bartolomeu would become the new "Lord" of Leiria.
 The club would have already had a SAD between 1999 and 2013, having been extinguished in the face of its high debt value.
 The SAD's initial share capital is 40% owned by UD Leiria and 60% owned by DS Investment LLP, of which Alexander Tolstikov is one of those responsible.
-Thus, DS Investment started to control the main Football team and also the junior team.
+Thus, DS Investment started to control the main football team and also the junior team.

-Currently, the club is competing in the Liga 3 (National Third Division).
+In October 2020, after a vote at a general meeting, the members approved the entry of a new investor into the club's SAD: Armando Marques, a former director of Vitória de Guimarães.
+Furthermore, they waived their right of first refusal in the sale of 60% of DS Investment LLP, a company owned by Alexander Tolstikov, leading to their departure from the SAD structure.

+The 2022/23 season will be marked in the history of União de Leiria by promotion to Liga Portugal 2 and winning the title of national champions of Liga 3.